ec-europa/europa-component-library/docs/Migrating-v4.md

 - Message component has been renamed to `Notification`.
 This includes the related CSS classes, and javascript
 - Icon for the close button is now different between EC and EU: `close` for EC, `close-filled` for EU.
 Button label is also hidden on EC.

+### Page header

+- Twig parameter `variant` has been removed, with the corresponding CSS classes.
+It was only used in EC Core page header
+- Wrapper `ecl-page-header__title-container` has been removed

 ### Search form

 - Icon in the search button is now placed before the label